Mission Possible: Adam's Army Sets its Sights on $1M

-As a brisk morning ripens into a glorious spring day, Adam gulps down a handful of medicine and supplements and soon is jogging toward Downtown Memphis, his steady gait giving no hint that his hips have been rebuilt and his body is still reeling from more than 1,000 chemotherapy doses.
+As a brisk morning ripens into a gloriously sunny day, Adam Cruthirds gulps down a handful of medicine and supplements and soon is jogging toward Downtown Memphis, his steady gait giving no hint that his hips have been rebuilt and his body is still reeling from more than 1,000 chemotherapy doses.

 Block by block, Adam pushes ahead, accompanied by three supporters.
 Not usually one to hold back, he nonetheless heeds the advice of his running coach.